 PS.
-We have some great postdoc openings: the department's Future Faculty Fellows program (https://go.cs.illinois.edu/fff)
+We have some great postdoc openings: the department's Future Faculty Fellows program $(\underline{https://go.cs.illinois.edu/fff})$

 PPS.
 Check out iCAN (Illinois Computing Accelerator for Non-Specialists), a 1-year program for non-computing college graduates.
 A bridge to a career in tech or grad studies.
-Applications for our 4th cohort are open now! http://cs.illinois.edu/ican
+Applications for our 4th cohort are open now!

-Subject: Re: Proposal to transform the CS Department into a School of Computing and Data Science From: "Moorhouse, Linda" <moorhouz@illinois.edu> Date: 3/15/24, 12:35 PM To: "Amato, Nancy" <namato@illinois.edu> CC: "Miller, Nolan H" <nmiller@illinois.edu>
+From: "Moorhouse, Linda" <moorhouz@illinois.edu>

+To: "Amato, Nancy" <namato@illinois.edu> CC: "Miller, Nolan H" <nmiller@illinois.edu>